Simple Care for Your Dishwasher

 Confirm proper drain line design.
 Most household plumbing drains feature a drain trap -- a u-shaped section of pipe close to the drain opening.
 This trap can not only save your dropped wedding ring, it can help contain odors by creating a watertight seal between the sewer line and the appliance.
 But if your dishwasher drain line was accidentally installed on the wrong side of the drain trap, nasty odors could come wafting into your kitchen.

 By taking a few minutes each week to observe these simple steps, you can prolong the life of your dishwasher and make your kitchen a more pleasant place to be.
-If you need any additional help with the dishwasher in your home, reach out to your local plumbing pros.
+If you need any additional help with the dishwasher in your home, reach out to your local Hawthorne Plumbing, Heating & Cooling pros.